 Gulbarga Fort: An extensive piece of work, the Gulbarga fort was originally built by Raja Gulchand and afterward strengthened by Ala-Ud-Din Bahmani.
 The fort with its 15 towers and 26 guns has witnessed many a battle and suffered many an onslaught.

 Razed to the ground by Krishna Devaraya of Vijaynagar, it rose like a phoenix when Adil Shah undertook its repair with booty captured from Vijaynagar.

-Khwaza Bande Nawaz Dargah: The most important monument in Gulbarga is probably The Khwaza Bande Nawaz Dargah.
-The tomb of the great sufi saint, Khwaza Syed Mohammad Gesu Daraz, popularly known as Khwaza Bande Nawaz.
+Khwaza Bande Nawaz Dargah: The most important monument in Gulbarga is probably The Khwaja Bande Nawaz Dargah.
+The tomb of the great Sufi saint, Khwaja Syed Mohammad Gesu Daraz, popularly known as Khwaja Bande Nawaz.

 This is a magnificent building built in the Indo-Saracenic style.
 The dargah is the venue of an annual ‘Urs’, which is attended by nearly one thousand people, both Hindus and Muslims.

 Jumma Masjid: This huge mosque built by Feroze Shah, covering an area of 38016 sq. feet resembles the great mosque of Cardova in Spain.
 The architectural style is typically Persian, with stilted domes and narrow entrances.

 Ganigapur: A few km from Gulbarga is Ganigapur.
 A famous center of Dattatreya worship, this pilgrim center has the sacred math of Shri Narasimha Saraswathi.
 The confluence of the rivers Amreja and Bhima attracts many pilgrims who take a holy dip here.

 A huge ‘Jatra’ is held here every year in the month of February.
 This place is popularly known as ‘Deval Ganagapur’ to the pilgrims.